Reading Time: 4 minutes

 Marketing Content Strategist

 Natalie Gardner, Marketing Content Strategist, joined The Alliance in 2022.
 Previously, she served as a Marketing Communications Specialist for a medical device contract manufacturer.
 Her experience includes academic and professional research.
-Natalie earned her bachelor’s degree in Technical Writing and Communication from the University of Minnesota Twin Cities.
+Natalie earned her master's degree in Marketing from the University of Wisconsin Whitewater and her bachelor’s degree in Technical Writing and Communication from the University of Minnesota Twin Cities.

 See More Posts